 According to Selden, options for split bottles of wine or cute mini bottles of rosé or Champagne with a paper straw have become incredibly popular.
 Pre-batched cocktails have become a great option for micro weddings as well, as caterers can make the cocktails in batches and pre-bottle them before service.
 Plus, then there’s an option for a cute custom label to be added for the couple.

 Another great way to add an extra level of safety for your guests, while incorporating a personalized touch, is to include custom coasters.
 Parks suggests incorporating coasters that go on top of a drink as they’re being passed to the guest.

 To really be sure of everyone’s drink preferences, don’t be afraid to ask ahead of time.
 “Ask people to list their favorite drink (or favorite wine) on their response cards, and then you can work those requests into your wedding day drink menu,” Nichols suggests.

 Consider Food Delivery for Virtual Guests

-If you’re opting for a micro wedding because you had to reimagine your big day due to COVID-19, chances are, there are a few people that were taken off the guest list.
+If you’re opting for a micro wedding because you had to reimagine your big day, chances are, there are a few people that were taken off the guest list.
 Make their experience just as special as they join in the celebration virtually.
 Selden suggests the option of a home party box.
 “It’s such a great way to make everyone feel included,” he says.
 Check with your caterer on the possibility of putting together boxes to deliver to your guests at home that might include a bottled signature cocktail, a mini bottle of Champagne, snacks, or a selection of mini desserts.